Your Child and Medications—Autism Toolkit

 What types of medications are used?

-The most common medications for children with ASDs are called atypical antipsychotics, stimulants, selective serotonin reuptake inhibitors (SSRIs), alpha-2 agonists, and certain anticonvulsants.
-A variety of other medications are also used in some cases.
-At this time, risperidone and aripiprazole (both atypical antipsychotics) are the only medications that have been approved by the US Food and Drug Administration specifically for children with ASDs to treat irritability (including aggression, deliberate self-injury, and temper tantrums).
+At this time, risperidone and aripiprazole (both atypical antipsychotics) are the only medications that have been approved by the US Food and Drug Administration specifically for children with ASD and are approved to treat irritability (including aggression, deliberate self-harm, and tantrums).

-What should we do before our child starts a medication?
+What should I do before my child starts a medication?

-Discuss treatment options other than medication.
-Often, behavioral strategies are the best way to decrease problem behaviors, and they should be tried before medication is given.
-Medications are most often used with behavioral interventions, not in place of them.
-Once in a while, medication may be needed as a first-line treatment when the safety of the child or others is at risk.
+Talk about treatment options other than medication.
+Often, behavioral strategies are the best way to decrease problem behaviors.
+Behavioral strategies may be started first, and if they do not seem to work, you may want to start a medication.
+Medications are most often used with behavioral strategies, not instead of them.
+Once in a while, medication may be needed by itself when the safety of the child or others is at risk.

-What happens after our child starts a medication?
+What happens after my child starts a medication?

 If you think your child is using street drugs or alcohol, please tell the doctor right away.